gnulnx/anouman/README.md

 **Step 2:** Create Anouman Package

-In this step you will use anouman to create a deployable package from your django project.
+In this step you will use Anouman to create a deployable package from your django project.
 Start by navigating to the directory containing your django project.
 This is the directory you originally ran *django-admin.py startproject* from.
 For instance if you ran *django-admin start-project example* from your home directory then you want to be in your home directory when you issue the following command:

         anouman --django-project=example --domainname=example.com